Sousastep/SousaFX-docs/docs/content/crossover.rst

 |

-The first crossover is native to max, thanks to `timothy and lysdexic <https://cycling74.com/tutorials/crossover-filter-design-video-tutorial#reply-5e4377db8a6f416613deaf7c>`_.
+The first crossover is a :ref:`4th-order Linkwitz Riley crossover <RustyAllred>` that's native to Max.

 .. image:: media/crossovergen.png
    :width: 60%